cloudnative-pg/cloudnative-pg/docs/src/installation_upgrade.md

 #### Delay for PostgreSQL startup

 !!!
 Important
-    This change has been backported to all supported minor releases.
-As a result, it will be available starting from versions 1.21.0, 1.20.3 and 1.19.5.
+    This change was back ported to all supported minor releases.
+As a result, it's available starting from versions 1.21.0, 1.20.3, and 1.19.5.

 Until now, [the `startDelay` parameter](instance_manager.md#startup-liveness-and-readiness-probes) was set to 30 seconds, and CloudNativePG used this parameter as `initialDelaySeconds` for the Kubernetes liveness probe.
-Given that all the supported Kubernetes releases provide [startup probes](https://kubernetes.io/docs/tasks/configure-pod-container/configure-liveness-readiness-startup-probes/#define-startup-probes), version 1.21 has adopted this approach as well (`startDelay` is now automatically divided into periods of 10 seconds of duration  each).
+Given that all the supported Kubernetes releases provide [startup probes](https://kubernetes.io/docs/tasks/configure-pod-container/configure-liveness-readiness-startup-probes/#define-startup-probes), version 1.21 has adopted this approach as well. (`startDelay` is now automatically divided into periods of 10 seconds of duration  each.)

 !!!
 Important
-    In order to add the `startupProbe`, each pod needs to be restarted.
+    To add the `startupProbe`, each pod needs to be restarted.
-    As a result, when you upgrade the operator, a one-time rolling update of the cluster will be executed even in the online update case.
+    As a result, when you upgrade the operator, a one-time rolling update of the cluster is executed, even in the online update case.

-Despite the recommendations to change and tune this value, almost all the cases we have examined during support incidents or community issues show that this value is left unchanged.
+Despite the recommendations to change and tune this value, almost all the cases we examined during support incidents or community issues show that this value is left unchanged.
 Given that this parameter influences the startup of a PostgreSQL instance, a low value of `startDelay` would cause Postgres never to reach a consistent recovery state and be restarted indefinitely.

-For this reason, `startDelay` has been [raised by default to 3600 seconds](https://github.com/cloudnative-pg/cloudnative-pg/commit/4f4cd96bc6f8e284a200705c11a2b41652d58146), the equivalent of 1 hour.
+For this reason, `startDelay` was [raised by default to 3600 seconds](https://github.com/cloudnative-pg/cloudnative-pg/commit/4f4cd96bc6f8e284a200705c11a2b41652d58146), the equivalent of 1 hour.

 If you want to retain the existing behavior using the new implementation, you